rclone/rclone/docs/content/docs.md

 will push the static block down to the bottom of the terminal where it will stay.

+In-place printing to a static block may be overridden by setting the `--stats-print-continuous` flag - this will print continuous lines of progress interleaved with log messages.
+Useful e.g. when capturing long-running rclone output in log files, or when running rclone from a systemd unit.

 Normally this is updated every 500mS but this period can be overridden with the `--stats` flag.